AnneJ17/AnneJ17/README.md

 **AnneJ17/AnneJ17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on a React Native workout app
+- 🔭 I’m currently working on an android Grocery App
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Kotlin
 - 😄 Pronouns: She/her
 - 📝 [Resume](https://annej17.github.io/img/resume.pdf)